 The factsheets are published on the Joinup platform, which is a joint initiative by the Directorate General for Informatics (DG DIGIT) and the Directorate General for Communications Networks, Content & Technology (DG CONNECT).
-This factsheet received valuable contribution from Harald Pirker, Federal Ministry for Digital and Economic Affairs.
+This factsheet received valuable contribution from the Directorate on Legal Affairs, eGovernment Strategy, EU and International Affairs in the Austrian Ministry of Finance.